AnthonyMadia/AnthonyMadia/readme.md

-My interests in technology are within blockchain, cloud computing, IoT, and machine learning.
+My interests in technology are blockchain, cloud computing, IoT, and machine learning.

 Outisde of technology, my interests are in philosophy, economics, history, and physics.